vitei/Usagi/README.md

 Only the more recent nVidia cards have been tested since switching to Vulkan

-If using one of the more recent versions of the Vulkan SDK validation needs to be disabled; in particular it is strict about unused input attributes.

-The physics system currently assumes a fixed framerate of 60fps

 Multiple Inherits[] inside a single yaml file will currently be ignored

 If there is not at least one child entity systems on the root entity will not be run